Death and state funeral of Hirohito: Palanquin procession

 Emperor Shōwa's coffin was transferred into a palanquin made of cypress wood painted with black lacquer.
 Attendants wearing sokutai and bearing white and yellow banners, shields and signs of the sun and moon, led a 225-member procession as musicians played traditional court music (gagaku).
-Next came gray-robed attendants carrying two sacred sakaki trees draped with cloth streamers and ceremonial boxes of food and silk cloths to be offered to the spirit of the late Emperor.
+Behind them were gray-robed attendants carrying two sacred sakaki trees, draped with cloth streamers and ceremonial boxes of food and silk cloths to be offered to the spirit of the deceased emperor.

-In a nine-minute procession, 51 members of the Imperial Household Agency, clad in traditional gray Shinto clothing, carried the 1.5 ton Sokaren (Imperial Palanquin) containing the three-layered coffin of the Emperor Shōwa into the funeral hall, as they walked up the aisle between the white tents where guests were seated.

-Behind the coffin walked a chamberlain dressed in white, who carried a platter with a pair of white shoes, as it is traditionally held that the deceased Emperor would wear them to heaven.
-His son and daughter-in-law, Emperor Akihito and Empress Michiko carrying their own large umbrellas, followed the palanquin with other family members.
+In a nine-minute procession, 51 members of the Imperial Household Agency, clad in traditional gray Shinto clothing, carried the 1.5 ton Sokaren (Imperial Palanquin) containing Emperor Shōwa's three-layered coffin into the funeral hall, as they walked up the aisle between the white tents where guests were seated.
+Behind the coffin walked a chamberlain dressed in white, who carried a platter with a pair of white shoes, as it is traditionally held that the deceased emperor would wear them to heaven.
+Emperor Akihito and Empress Michiko, carrying their own large umbrellas, followed the palanquin with other family members.

 The procession passed through a small wooden torii gate, the Shinto symbol marking the entrance to sacred space, and filed into the Sojoden.

-Shinto ceremony
+Shinto and state ceremonies

 The events in the Sojoden were divided into a religious Shinto ceremony (葬場殿の儀, Sōjōden no Gi), followed by a state ceremony (大喪の礼, Taisō no Rei).

 When the procession entered the funeral hall, the Shinto portion of the funeral began and a black curtain partition was drawn closed.
 It opened to reveal a centuries-old ceremony.
 To the accompaniment of chanting, officials approached the altar of the Emperor, holding aloft wooden trays of sea bream, wild birds, kelp, seaweed, mountain potatoes, melons and other delicacies.
-The foods, as well as silk cloths, were offered to the spirit of the late Emperor.
+The foods, as well as silk cloths, were offered to the spirit of the deceased emperor.

-The chief of the ceremony, a childhood classmate and attendant of the late Emperor, then delivered an address, followed by Emperor Akihito.
+The chief of the ceremony, a childhood classmate and attendant of Hirohito's, then delivered an address, followed by Emperor Akihito.

-The funeral continued as the black curtain closed, signalling the end of the Shinto portion of the funeral.
+Shortly before noon, the black curtain closed, marking the end of the Shinto portion of the funeral, and Chief Cabinet Secretary Keizō Obuchi opened the state funeral ceremony.

-State ceremony

-Chief Cabinet Secretary Keizō Obuchi opened the state portion of the funeral shortly before noon.
 A minute of silence was observed throughout the country.
 Prime Minister Noboru Takeshita delivered a short eulogy, in which he said that the Shōwa era would be remembered for its eventful and tumultuous times, including World War II and the eventual reconstruction of Japan.
 Speaker of the House of Representatives Kenzaburo Hara, President of the House of Councillors Yoshihiko Tsuchiya and Chief Justice of the Supreme Court Koichi Yaguchi also delivered short eulogies.

-Foreign dignitaries approached the altar one at a time to pay their respects.
+Foreign dignitaries participated in a procession near the altar to pay their respects.